faisyl/alpine-redis/README.md

 # alpine-redis
-Repository for alpine-based redis docker container
+This is the automated docker build repository for alpine-based redis docker container.
+Nothing much to see here.
+Configurable env vars are REDIS_PASSWD and REDIS_PORT.